nlpaueb/SumQE/README.md

         python train_Bert.py

-    This will train your model with all the different flavors described in the paper [Single Task, Multi-Task-1, Multi-Tasnk-5] and it will prin you the correlation of each one.
+    This will train your model with all the different flavors described in the paper [Single Task, Multi-Task-1, Multi-Task-5] and it will print you the correlation of each one.

 5. Package ``BiGRU_experiments``.
 (Under construction)